h-tex/eleventy-plugin-citations/README.md

 You can use these however you want to generate the bibliography or just use the demo [`_references.njk`](demo/_includes/_references.njk) if you’re looking for something quick.

-This is an example of a more bare-bones bibliography:
+This is an example of a very bare-bones bibliography, similar to what LaTeX would generate:

 ```njk
 <h2>Bibliography</h2>